pouryare/number-sequence-predictor/README.md

 ## Usage

+1. Ensure you have the `number_sequence_model.keras` file in the root directory.
+If not, train the model using the `Predicting_Sequence.ipynb` notebook.
-1. Open the application (either locally or on a deployed platform).
+2. Open the application (either locally or on a deployed platform).
-2. Enter a sequence of numbers in the input field provided.
+3. Enter a sequence of numbers in the input field provided.
-3. Select the number of time steps and future predictions.
+4. Select the number of time steps and future predictions.
-4. Click the "Predict" button to view the predicted future values.
+5. Click the "Predict" button to view the predicted future values.

 ---

 This project demonstrates the application of deep learning in creating a number sequence prediction tool with a web application interface.
 It serves as an excellent example of an end-to-end machine learning project with practical applications in time series analysis and forecasting.

+The project is inspired by and builds upon various machine learning projects in the fields of time series analysis and sequence prediction.
+It aims to provide a practical, user-friendly implementation of these techniques for educational and practical purposes.

 For any issues or suggestions, please open an issue on the [GitHub repository](https://github.com/pouryare/number-sequence-predictor).